Soccer mom with kids in car caught in hail of bullets at New Orleans playground

 The 42-year-old soccer mom was in her vehicle near the playground when police say a group of individuals began shooting at each other.

-Sources told FOX 8 the woman was trying to make it to the Cuccia/Byrnes Playground several blocks away but somehow got lost and ended up in the wrong place at the wrong time.
+Sources say the woman was trying to make it to the Cuccia/Byrnes Playground several blocks away but somehow got lost and ended up in the wrong place at the wrong time.

 Residents of the Hollygrove neighborhood are still in shock.